 Injuries remain a persistent issue within Pima County and pose a risk to all citizens.
-Within our definition, injuries can be divided into two distinct categories: intentional injuries and unintentional injuries or "accidents".
-The causes of these injuries vary greatly and will require collaboration and coordinated efforts across community partners to address this priority issue.
+Within our definition, injuries can be divided into two distinct categories: intentional injuries and unintentional injuries or "accidents."
+The causes of injury vary greatly and will require collaboration and coordinated efforts across community partners to address this priority issue.

 Unintentional injuries or "accidents" refer to a broad range of injuries including motor vehicle collisions, falls, poisoning, and drownings.
-Within Pima County, accidents are the third leading cause of death among all age groups.
-Accidents account for 50.1/100,000 deaths, higher than that of Maricopa County (40.6) and the entirety of Arizona (46.3).
+Within Pima County, accidents are the third leading cause of death among all age groups and the leading cause of death among children.
+Accidents in Pima County account for 50.1/100,000 deaths, higher than that of Maricopa County (40.6) and the entirety of Arizona (46.3).
 Areas within Pima County that experience statistically high rates of accidents include Flowing Wells, Tohono O’odham Nation, and Tucson Foothills.

 Intentional injuries, by contrast, refer to injuries resulting from purposeful human action whether directed at oneself or others.
 This includes interpersonal violence, suicide, and alcohol abuse.
 Compared to the state, Pima County performs worse in the percentage of adults who binge drink (17.5% compared to 13.4%) which is of major concern since binge drinkers are 14 times more likely to report alcohol impaired driving than non-binge drinkers.
 Binge drinking is associated with a variety of negative health and safety outcomes such as traffic accidents, interpersonal problems, financial loss, and family disputes.